Blacktail (video game): Reception

 According to the review aggregate website Metacritic, Blacktail received "generally favorable reviews".
-Shacknews enjoyed the story, artstyle, mythology, and archery-based combat, while mentioning that that the saving system could be simplified.
+Shacknews enjoyed the story, artstyle, mythology, and archery-based combat, while mentioning that the saving system could be simplified.
 IGN France rated the game a 9/10, praising the game world and story as "rich".
 The reviewer also linked the role-playing elements, but found the AI-controlled enemies to be too easy.
 Eurogamer Poland liked the level designs and "unusual" story and setting, but said that the gameplay could feel repetitive and the PC version had many technical issues.